-- Many signs and wonders were performed by the disciples authenticating the work of the Holy Spirit. - All the believers where devoting themselves to the apostles' teaching and began with those in need. - The Lord was adding to their numbers daily.
+- Peter went on to explain that Jesus was the Messiah and 3,000 came to believe in Jesus. - Many signs and wonders were performed by the disciples authenticating the work of the Holy Spirit. - All the believers where devoting themselves to the apostles' teaching and began sharing with those in need. - The Lord was adding to their numbers daily.